kasper573/darkestdungeon/planning/overview.md

+# Planning
+The following lists and documents are a breakdown of the tech, concepts, mechanics, essentially all things that build up the darkest dungeon game.

+The purpose of this plan is to the be used for the initial project time and task estimate and as a reference during development.

+The plan is split into four sections: Tech, Screens, Popups and Components

+> The plan is rough and does not fully cover all details,
+> but will provide a full overview.

-# Tech
+## Tech
+Technologies required that extends the basic web platform.

+> Will require a third party or custom implementation

 - Keyframe animations
 - Property tweens
-- Sound effects
+- Sound effects, ambient sound, music
-- Ambient sound
-- Music
-- Fonts
 - Keyboard/Gamepad input
+- Stretch goals:

-- Stretch goal: Record story audio / Auto generate
+    - Story audio (Record original / Auto generate)
-- Stretch goal: Cutscenes
+    - Cutscenes
-- Stretch goal: Bone animations
+    - Bone animations

 # Screens
+A screen is a section of the game with its own specific purpose and design.
+Only one screen is active at a time, but transitions between screens may require multiple screens to be rendered simultaneously.

 - [Start](screens/start.md)
 - [Loading](screens/loading.md)
 - [Dungeon](screens/dungeon.md)